hrithickbarani/ECOMMERCE-SALES-ANALYSIS-EXCEL-DASHBOARD/README.md

 # **Ecommerce Sales Analysis Dashboard**

-his project simulates a real-world e-commerce sales analysis for Staples Inc., similar to work done at Kantar.
+This project simulates a real-world e-commerce sales analysis for **Staples Inc.**, similar to work done at Kantar.
 Using transactional data, we identified profitability drivers, optimized inventory and pricing strategies, and automated reporting to improve decision-making.
 Through diligent data analysis in Microsoft Excel, the following key insights and visualizations were generated:

 - **Sales & Profit Analysis**: The project meticulously evaluated sales and profit metrics to provide a comprehensive overview of the financial performance.
 This analysis helped in understanding the revenue generation and profit margins within the e-commerce business.